Kinetics20/Python_practice_sessions_05/md/cv_piotr_lipinski_.md

 ## 📌 Professional Summary

-Experienced IT professional with 20+ years in network infrastructure maintenance and implementation of sales, accounting, and e-commerce systems across various industries.
+Experienced, enthusiastic, reliable and highly-adaptable IT professional with 20+ years in network infrastructure maintenance and implementation of sales, accounting, and e-commerce systems across various industries.

 Strong expertise in MS Windows environments, computer networks, hardware configuration, and modernization.